Berlin’s Gallery Scene

 Explore Small & Large Galleries Full of Curatorial Creativity

 From small private initiatives hidden in obscure courtyards, to larger, more established ventures, Berlin’s gallery scene has become a hotspot for the arts in Europe.
 Following the fall of the Berlin Wall in 1989, a combination of affordable rent prices, a semi-liberal artistic climate, a well-known counterculture, and endless open spaces caused the city to attract artists from around the world.
-Today, the city is a kaleidoscope of anti-establishment street art and sophisticated galleries, creating an art world that is as impressive as it is diverse: waiting to be discovered on this art tour of Berlin.
+Today, the city is a kaleidoscope of anti-establishment street art and sophisticated galleries, creating an art world that is as impressive as it is diverse: all waiting to be discovered on this art tour of Berlin.

 Dive into Berlin’s percolating art scene, a diverse hub of small and large galleries in traditional and nontraditional spaces.